Frequently Asked Questions

 “No sex offender or sexual predator shall enter into or remain within the 1,000-foot buffer zone surrounding any school, daycare center, park or playground… [except] when traveling through a buffer zone without intentional delay.”

 Consequently, responsibility rests on the offender to know where he/she can and cannot be.
-If you’re not knowledgable of the area you may accidentally violate these rules.
+If you’re not knowledgeable of the area you may accidentally violate these rules.
 Thankfully, Orange County has no such ordinance.
-H4O strongly recommends that all sex offenders research state and local laws before taking residence in any community.
+Phoenix Housing strongly recommends that all sex offenders research state and local laws before taking residence in any community.

 Why House Sex Offenders?

 Persons convicted of sexually related offenses are the only group of offenders subject to lifetime sanctions after completion of their court-order sentences.
 This disparity poses greater reentry challenges for sex offenders.
 Our goal is to create equal transitional opportunities for offenders who are repentant, served their sentence in good-standing, and are faithful to reestablish themselves as law-abiding citizens.

 What is the Acceptance Criteria?